paulsinclair51/briteTest/docs/LiteTest_Runner_User_Guide.md

 </details>

 <details>
-<summary>Click to view Macros for Executing a Test Group Function or Test Expression</summary>
+<summary>Macros for Executing a Test Group Function or Test Expression</summary>

 ### Macros for Executing a Test Group Function or Test Expression